Azure Web Application Firewall

 Stream Logs Flow

-Sign in to the Microsoft Entra admin center.
+- Sign in to the Azure Portal.

-Select + Add diagnostic setting to create a new integration or select Edit setting for an existing integration.
+- Select Add diagnostic setting to create a new integration, or select Edit setting for an existing integration.

-Enter a Diagnostic setting name.
-If you're editing an existing integration, you can't change the name.
+- If you're editing an existing integration, you can't change the name.

-Select the log categories that you want to stream.
-Refer to the Log Normalization section for the supported log categories for normalization.
+Refer to the Log Normalization section for supported log categories for normalization.

-Select the streaming and storing method.
+- Select the Event Hub streaming method.

 - Click the Stream to an event hub checkbox.

-- Under Subscription choose the relevant Azure subscription.
+- Under Subscription, choose the relevant Azure subscription.

-- Under Event Hub Namespace select the event hub namespace.
+- Under Event Hub Namespace, select the Event Hub namespace.

-Cortex XSIAM side
+Cortex side

 To connect Cortex XSIAM to the Azure Event Hub, follow the below steps.